draffensperger/pipsource/README.md

 ```
 {
+  "packages": [
     "[package-name]": {
       "git": "[git-https-url]",
       "hg": "[mercurial-https-url (use instead of `git` field if package uses hg)]"
       "version-tag-format": "[optional, format with %s, e.g. 'v%s', default is '%s']",
       "version-commits": {
         "[version]": "[git-sha-hash, use this map if package lacks version tags]"
       },
       "skip-vendor-python2": [set to true to not vendor if using python3],
       "skip-vendor-python3": [set to true to not vendor if using python2]
-  }
+    },
+    ...
+  ]
 }
 ```